IannitoTechbros/PHASE-5-GROUP-PROJECT---IAN---ERICK---MARTIN---FELIX---JEREMIAH/README.md

 ## Project Description
-This project is a collaborative effort by Ian, Erick, Martin, Felix, and Jeremiah.
-The project aims to [brief project goal or description].
+"This project is a collaborative effort by Ian, Erick, Martin, Felix, and Jeremiah.
+The project aims to provide a seamless platform for users to book spaces for events, leveraging the power of React for the front-end and Flask for the backend."

 ## Table of Contents
 - [PHASE-5-GROUP-PROJECT---IAN---ERICK---MARTIN---FELIX---JEREMIAH](#phase-5-group-project---ian---erick---martin---felix---jeremiah)